 2600.6 Form HCFA-25H, Medicaid Program Budget Report - Utilization Factors.
 Complete this form in its entirety for each quarterly submission.

-- in §2601.A.
+A. Line Headings - Medical services listed in lines 1 to 25 are defined in §2601.A.
 Make entries for each service for which estimates are reported on Form HCFA-25D.

 B. Column Headings for Columns A, B and C. --Enter, by type of service, the total number of units of service assumed in preparing the Medical Assistance Payment estimates reported on Form HCFA-25D.
 Enter the number of units for each of the three fiscal years.
 (See §2602 for designation of the fiscal years to report.)